Lara St. John: Recognition, notable reviews, and awards

+In 2020, St. John was appointed a member of the Order of Canada for "pushing the boundaries of classical interpretation as a solo violinist and for supporting diversity in the arts."

 Personal life

-She is married to her manager Stephen H. Judson.
+She is married to Stephen H. Judson.
 While not on tour, she is based in New York City.

-She feels an affinity with reptiles: she has a five-foot-long pet iguana, Ancalagon, named after a dragon from J.R.R.
+She feels an affinity with reptiles.
+She previously owned a pet iguana named Ancalagon, after a dragon from J.R.R.
 Tolkien's Silmarillion.
+Her second iguana, named Cain, grew to five feet in length.
+She currently owns a Lesser Antillean iguana named Octavius.

 Her native languages are English and French; she is also fluent in Spanish and Russian.